Appendix 4: Generating orders

 Example 2

 We have a project to build and deliver a tower crane (see Appendix 1).
 We record multiple tasks for each of the major components.
 One of the material tasks concerns the crane tower.
 The customer has not yet decided if they need a crane tower that stands at 35 meters or 40 meters high.
-We know the crane tower will be at least 35 meters tall.
+We know that the crane tower will be at least 35 meters tall.

-Before we receive the exact information from the customer to create the material task we can create a WO to manufacture seven 5-meter tower elements.
+Before we receive the exact information from the customer to create the material task, we can create a WO to manufacture seven 5-meter tower elements.

 Prerequisites